jandejongh/jinstrument/README.md

 ### Release 0.5 [20190106]
 Most important change:
 - Completed Instrument and InstrumentView implementation for HP-8116A.

+### Release 0.6 [20190112]
+Most important change:
+- Reinstated HP-70000 [SpectrumAnalyzer ONLY!] -> alpha.
+- Completed (almost) Instrument and InstrumentView implementation for HP-8663-A -> beta.

 More detailed documentation will follow once the framework has stabilized (notably, the support for channels is still lacking).